PennLINC/xcp_d/docs/workflows.rst

 Confound regressor selection
 ============================
+:func:`~xcp_d.utils.confounds.consolidate_confounds`

-The confound regressor configurations in the table below are implemented in ``xcp_d``, with 36P as the default.
+The confound regressor configurations in the table below are implemented in XCP-D, with 36P as the default.
 In addition to the standard confound regressors selected from fMRIPrep outputs, custom confounds can be added as described below in :ref:`usage_custom_confounds`.